 You CAN (finally) get your recipes organized!
-Here’s how to make a recipe binder that’s neat, organized, and easy to use.
+Here’s how to make a DIY recipe binder that’s neat, organized, and easy to use.

-Some people are all tech in the kitchen, using apps to manage their recipes and happily cooking straight from their phone or tablet screen.
+Some people are all about tech in the kitchen, using apps to manage their recipes and happily cooking straight from their phone or tablet screen.

 Then there are people like me, who can’t make something without dripping soy sauce into the laptop keyboard or swiping the phone with fingers caked in breading.